bhaaskara/InterviewQA/MyQA.md

 4. types of services?
 5. Stateful vs stateless applications?
 6. Daemon set and Cros jobs?
+7. how to trouble shoot 502 error ?

 11. Whats the branching strategy ur using?